My Apache Spark or Apache Hive job on Amazon EMR fails with an HTTP 503 "Slow Down" AmazonS3Exception.

 hive> select ....

-• If you see errors when the job tries to write to the destination bucket, then reduce excessive write parallelism.
-For example, use Spark .coalesce() or .repartition() operations to reduce number of Spark output partitions before writing to Amazon S3.
+- If you see errors when the job tries to write to the destination bucket, then reduce excessive write parallelism.
+For example, use Spark .coalesce() or .repartition() operations to reduce number of Spark output partitions before you write to Amazon S3.
 You can also reduce the number of cores per executor or reduce the number of executors.

-• If you see errors when the job tries to read from the source bucket, then adjust the size of objects.
-You can aggregate smaller objects to larger ones so that the number of objects to be read by the job is reduced.
-Doing this makes your jobs to read datasets with fewer read requests.
+- If you see errors when the job tries to read from the source bucket, then adjust the size of objects.
+To reduce the number of objects read by the job, aggregate smaller objects to larger ones.
 For example, use s3-dist-cp to merge a large number of small files into a smaller number of large files.

 Related information